 Unbelievable by Kristina May explores the Mother aspect of Rhiannon as presented in the First Branch of Y Mabinogi.
 Here, Rhiannon is framed for an act she didn’t commit and accepts her punishment graciously.
 In this reimagining of the tale, lawyer Ericka Burke finds herself in a similar situation.
 Will anyone believe her side of the story?

-RHIANNON by Kristina May Babbit
+RHIANNON or UNBELIEVABLE by Kristina May Babbit

 Directed by Lana Palmer